Skip to Main Content Skip to Footer Toggle Navigation Menu

 No EnviroThursday – Spring Break

-Maple Syrup Making and Storytelling
+Syrup Making – Storytelling – Science

 We’ve been collecting maple sap from trees on campus.
 Join us as we boil the sap down into syrup.
-Making syrup takes hours.
-So we’ll be out in the Webers Rock Garden all day.
+Making syrup takes hours, so we’ll be out in the Webers Rock Garden all day.
 We’ll have a few guests join us for some storytelling.

 April 2, 2026 – *in OLRI 250*